rotsix/bin/README.md

 ```

 ## memo
 Want some small memos ?
-Use it
+Use it.

 ##### Install
 Just copy in your `$PATH`